 4. Re-plug the power cable in the power socket and press the power button to turn on the PC.

-The Boot device problem may be caused if the Boot order is not proper on your PC.
-To fix the issue, select the Hard Disk Drive as the first option in the Boot.
-Read the article using the link given here to know the method to check the Boot order on your Windows PC.
+If the Boot order is not proper on your PC, select the Hard Disk Drive as the first option in the Boot.
+Read here method to check & select the Boot order on your Windows 10 PC.

 1D.
 Check for Errors in Hard Disk